rsanchezmo/jaxer/docs/index.rst

 In the section :ref:`api` you will find the API documentation to better understand how code is structured.

 .. warning::
    The code is already implemented.
-Some tests will be conducted in the following days (may find sum bugs and fix them).
+Some tests will be conducted in the following days (may find some bugs and will fix them).
 Documentation is still in progress.
 Hope to end it soon!

 .. image:: images/btc_transformer.png